au-ee/fosdem-lyrics/server/README.md

 This folder contains the server part of my presentation at Fosdem 2024.

-With a few modifications, it should be possible for everyone to run a similar setup on a public server:
+With a few modifications, it should be possible to run a similar setup on a public server:

 - Replace `live.fiftysix.site` by the hostname of the own server, here:
-  - `.env`
   - `nats-conf/nats-server.conf`
   - `caddy-wwwroot/lyrics.js`
+- Copy the contents of `.env.default` to `.env` and adjust the values for your configuration

 - Set a custom Bcrypted password for the NATS user `publisher` in `nats-conf/nats-server.conf`.
 See [NATS documentation: Bcrypt password](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/auth_intro/username_password#bcrypted-passwords).